wagtail/wagtail/docs/editor_manual/new_pages/the_promote_tab.rst

 The Settings Tab
 ~~~~~~~~~~~~~~~~

-The *Settings* tab has two fields by default.
+The *Settings* tab has three fields by default.

-* **Go Live date/time:** Sets the time at which the changes should go live when published.
+* **Go Live date/time:** Sets the date and time at which the changes should go live when published.
 See :ref:`scheduled_publishing` for more details.
-* **Expiry date/time:** Sets the time at which this page should be unpublished.
+* **Expiry date/time:** Sets the date and time at which this page should be unpublished.
+* **Privacy:** Sets restrictions for who can view the page on the frontend.
+Also applies to all child pages.